 In support of the City's resiliency and carbon emissions reduction goals, including Carbon Neutral Boston 2050, projects are required to prepare a carbon neutral building assessment and include Zero Net Carbon strategies in their projects.
 Please review the Carbon Neutral Building Assessment and A37 Review Procedures and Submittal Requirements documents below for additional details.

 Please utilize the Developer Portal to complete the updated Climate Resiliency Checklist, the Sea Level Rise - Flood Hazard Area mapping tool, and Coastal Flood Resilience Design Guidelines in preparing Article 37 project filings.

 All proposed projects subject to or electing to comply with Zoning Article 80B, Large Project Review are subject to the requirements of Zoning Article 37 and the Resiliency Policy.

 Interagency Green Building Committee

-Article 37 establishes the Interagency Green Building Committee (IGBC) to advise the Boston Redevelopment Authority (BRA) and the Inspectional Services Department (ISD) on project compliance with the City's green building and climate-change policies and requirements.
-IGBC project review encompasses the City of Boston’s broad policies on climate, sustainability, and resiliency.
-Reviews for compliance occur at three phases: Initial Filing, Design/Building Permit Filing, and Construction/Certificate of Occupancy Filing (see Boston Green Building & Boston Climate Preparedness and Resiliency Review Procedures and Submittal Requirements).
-The BRA and ISD rely on the IGBC’s advice for the approval of projects and the issuance of Building Permits and Certificates of Occupancy.
+Article 37 establishes the Interagency Green Building Committee (IGBC) to advise the Boston Planning & Development Agency (BPDA) and Inspectional Services Department (ISD) on project compliance with the City's green building and climate resiliency policies and requirements.
+Compliance reviews occur at three project phases: Initial Filing/Pre Board Approval, Design Filing/Building Permit Issuance, and Construction Completion Filing/Certificate of Occupancy Issuance (see Review Procedures and Submittal Requirements).
+The BPDA and ISD rely on the IGBC’s review and advice for the approval of projects and the issuance of building and certificates of occupancy permits.

-The following documents are provided below to guide and assist project proponents in complying with these regulations and policies:
+The following documents are provided to guide and assist Development Teams comply with these regulations and policies: